langgaibo/chargen/README.md

 ### How do I get set up? ###

-* Just run any of the modules via python from within the directory.
+* Just run any of the modules via Python 3 from within the repo root directory, e.g. `$ python3 chargen.py`
 * There is no configuration, but the chargen.py and dddice.py modules need the dice_lib.py module in the same directory, because I pushed a bunch of grunt functions to that supplementary module.

+### Planned Features ###
+* Locally hosted web GUI
+* Character Sheet module for use in realtime play featuring:
+    * HP, XP tracking and simple inventory
+    * Import stats generated via the other modules
+    * Export full character sheet to JSON
+* Refactor all modules into class-based OOP architecture